-The SCI module is inactive in stop mode.
+Stop ModeThe SCI module is inactive in stop mode.
 The STOP instruction does not affect SCI register states.
+Any enabled CPU interrupt request from the SCI module does not bring the MCU out of stop mode.
 SCI module operation resumes after the MCU exits stop mode.